-The delivery agency prepares an interview schedule and provides it to the GCA Review Manager and the Review Team for comment.
-The Review Team has discretion over the final list of interviewees and, if they deem necessary, can request additional interviewees, which the delivery agency must then arrange.
+The Delivery Agency prepares an interview schedule and provides it to the GCA Review Manager and the Review Team for comment.
+The Review Team has discretion over the final list of interviewees and, if they deem necessary, can request additional interviewees, which the agency must then arrange.
 The interviewees nominated should be appropriate to cover each of the seven Key Focus Areas and the Terms of Reference.

-The delivery agency must complete an interviewee list for the Review Team and for inclusion in the Review Report.
+The Delivery Agency must complete an interviewee list for the Review Team and for inclusion in the Review Report.
 The interviewee list and schedule templates are included in the Gate 5 suite of documents.
 Typically, interviewees for Gate 5 will include:

-- Senior Responsible Officer - Senior delivery agency representatives responsible for capital planning and prioritisation - Project Manager/Director - · Representatives of the operator and network manager - Commercial Manager - Project Team members (scheduling, communication, design, change management, benefits realisation, commissioning, risk) - Stakeholders from other agencies or user groups
+- Senior Responsible Officer - Senior Delivery Agency representatives responsible for capital planning and prioritisation - Project Manager/Director - Representatives of the operator and network manager - · Commercial Manager - Project Team members (scheduling, communication, design, change management, benefits realisation, commissioning, risk) - Stakeholders from other agencies or user groups

-An interviewee information sheet is available with the Gate 5 suite of documents and it may be useful for the delivery agency to provide this to interviewees unfamiliar with the Gateway Review process.
+An interviewee information sheet is available with the Gate 5 suite of documents on the Infrastructure NSW website and it may be useful for the agency to provide this to interviewees unfamiliar with the Gateway Review process.